amitsaha/echorand.me/content/posts/kubernetes-notes.md

 3. Otherwise, if it is a pod update request, an error is returned, because pod mutations are disallowed during update operation

+(1) above is really confusing and hence it has been fixed in the docs for a [while](https://github.com/kubernetes/website/commit/7f90c73a01664c42746b734b1911143c884741bb#diff-a5873cb014f885fa40ee16cfdccddd30) and is currently this:

+1. PodSecurityPolicies which allow the pod as-is, without changing defaults or mutating the pod, are preferred.
+The order of these non-mutating PodSecurityPolicies doesn’t matter.
+2. If the pod must be defaulted or mutated, the first PodSecurityPolicy (ordered by name) to allow the pod is selected.

+Note: During update operations (during which mutations to pod specs are disallowed) only non-mutating PodSecurityPolicies are used to validate the pod.

+Example

 # Writing policy tests